gontcharovd/website/pages/index.md

 <br>

 Over the last five years I have provided IT-services for the aluminium industry.
-Most recently, as an independent data engineer focusing on solving data infrastructure problems at aluminium smelters.
+Most recently, as an independent systems integrator focusing on solving data infrastructure problems at aluminium smelters.

 Before that I was employed as a data engineer at the aluminium rolling and recycling company Novelis.
 There I was responsible for transporting process data from production machines to the cloud.